Solomon-Danso/HDSS_BACKEND/README.md

 4. Annoucement, News and Reports[Next]
 5. Contact Information and Live Video Calls
 6. CCTV Camera Section
+7. All Id's for student,Admin and Teachers can be accessed using a QR Code

 [.]
 Class Management
 1. Full Sakai system